|

 Having lost their son in Thailand during the 2004

-tsunami, a European couple has now convinced themselves they’ve seen the
+tsunami, a European couple have now convinced themselves they’ve seen the

-boy on a news clip from Burma’s jungle, and the two pay up to let local
+boy on a news clip from Burma’s jungle, and the two pay local

-mobsters escort them into the wilderness.
+mobsters to escort them into the wilderness.
 Vinyan is a

 slow-moving, tedious experience in which director Fabrice Du Welz

-insists that you feel his protagonists pain, using abundances of sound
+insists that you feel his protagonists' pain, using

 effects and visual trickery in order to achieve his goal.
 Arguably